sksayril/pradhan-schoolmanagement-apis/docs/payment-requests-api.md

 ### 4. Update Payment Request
 **PUT** `/admin/requests/:requestId`

 Updates an existing payment request.
+Only allows updates if payment is not completed.

 **Request Body:**
 ```json